EMBRYOPSIDA Pirani & Prado

 Fruit anatomy is currently being studied by M. Liu and co-workers, and there is a considerable amount of variation which shows at least some correlation with clades.
 For vittae, druses, etc. in the fruits, see Liu et al. (2007, 2012b), for fruit anatomy of Azorelloideae, see Liu et al. (2009), and for carpophores, see Liu et al. (2012a) - although Phlyctidocarpa (Saniculoideae) by one definition in this last paper would seem to lack a carpophore (group A), yet it is scored as having a bifid carpophore.

-For chemistry, see Hegnauer (1971), Berenbaum (2001) and Olivier and van Wyk (2013: Saniculeae), for stomata, see Guyot 1971 and references - value slight?), for wood anatomy in Apioideae-Heteromorpheae and Mackinlayoideae, see Oskolski and van Wyk (2008, 2010) and in woody Saniculoideae, see Oskolski et al. (2010a), for inflorescences of Saniculoideae and Hydrocotyloideae in particular, see Froebe (1964, 1979), for those of Eryngium, see Harris (1999), for the distribution of the hypostase, see Gupta (1970), for embryo sac morphology and fruit anatomy, esp. of genera in the old Hydrocotyloideae, see Tseng (1967), for a useful discussion of characters mainly in the context of Southern African taxa, see Burtt (1991a), for pollen of Chinese Apiaceae, see Shu and She (2001), for chromosome number and morphology, see Pimenov et al. (2003), for floral development, see Leins and Erbar (2004b).
+For chemistry, see Hegnauer (1971), Berenbaum (2001) and Olivier and van Wyk (2013: Saniculeae), for stomata, see Guyot 1971 and references - value slight?), for wood anatomy in Apioideae-Heteromorpheae and Mackinlayoideae, see Oskolski and van Wyk (2008, 2010) and in woody Saniculoideae, see Oskolski et al. (2010a), for inflorescences of Saniculoideae and Hydrocotyloideae in particular, see Froebe (1964, 1979), for those of Eryngium, see Harris (1999), for floral development, see Leins and Erbar (2004b), for pollen of Chinese Apiaceae, see Shu and She (2001), for the nectary, see Erbar (2014), for the distribution of the hypostase, see Gupta (1970), for embryo sac morphology and fruit anatomy, esp. of genera in the old Hydrocotyloideae, see Tseng (1967), for ovules, etc., see Håkansson (1923), and for chromosome number and morphology, see Pimenov et al. (2003).
 There is much useful information in Chandler and Plunkett (2003, 2004) and also in all four numbers of Plant Divers.
 Evol.
-128. 2010, inc. Stepanova & Oskolski (2010: Bupleurum); see also Burtt 1991a (southern African genera).
+128. 2010, inc. Stepanova & Oskolski (2010: Bupleurum); see also Burtt (1991a: southern African genera) and Van Wyk et al. (2013: African taxa) for information about Apiaceae in a biogeographically/phylogenetically critical area.

-Classical generic and tribal limits in Apioideae are a notable disaster area.
+Generic and tribal limits in Apioideae are a notable disaster area (e.g. Spalik in Kadereit et al. 2016).
+The old tribal and generic classification was based primarily on gross fruit morphology; convergence of fruit architecture as adaptations to modes of fruit dispersal has resulted in many non-monophyletic groupings (see also Piwczynski et al. 2015).
 For genera, old style, see Pimenov and Leonov (1993).
-The traditional tribal and generic classification was based primarily on gross fruit morphology; convergence of fruit architecture as adaptations to modes of fruit dispersal has resulted in many non-monophyletic groupings.
 Just about all the papers dealing with phylogenetic relationships in Apioideae (see above) have implications for generic limits.
-For instance, 13/18 genera for which two or more sequences were included in a study by Downie et al. (2000b) were found not to be monophyletic.
+For instance, 13/18 genera for which two or more sequences were included in a study by Downie et al. (2000b) were found not to be monophyletic, while Weitzel et al. (2014) included five genera in Thapsia, "the deadly carrot", a genus of under 50 species.
+Downie et al. (2010) listed 18 genera that were wildly polyphyletic, i.e., had members in two or more of their 41 major clades; Pimpinella was no. 1 in the list, species being known from seven of these clades.
 The problem is further compounded by the disproportionately large number of mono- or di-typic genera (see also Spalik et al. 2001; Valiejo-Roman et al. 2006; Spalik & Downie 2007).
 It is not that fruit characters never correlate with redrawn generic boundaries (c.f.
-Feist et al. 2012: rhachis-leaved North American taxa; Liu et al. 2012), but they often mislead when used by themselves or without detailed examinated of fruit anatomy.
+Feist et al. 2012: rhachis-leaved North American taxa; Liu et al. 2012), but they often mislead when used by themselves and/or without detailed examination of fruit anatomy.

 Thanks.
 I am particularly indebted to Mark Watson for comments on Apiaceae s.l.; mistakes remain mine.